pchanial/python-for-data-scientists/source/ndarray.rst

     >>> type(a)
     int

-    The proper way to assign 2 to the array is:
+    The proper way to do it is:

     >>> a = np.arange(100)
     >>> a[...] = 2